lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 switch_player -- Silently switches the player associated with this connection from object1 to object2.

-`switch_player`(OBJ object1, OBJ object2 [, INT silent])
+none `switch_player`(OBJ object1, OBJ object2 [, INT silent])

 object1 must be connected and object2 must be a player.
-This can be used in do_login_command() verbs that read or suspend (which prevents the normal player selection mechanism from working.
+This can be used in do_login_command() verbs that read or suspend (which prevents the normal player selection mechanism from working).

 If silent is true, no connection messages will be printed.

+The programmer must be a wizard, or `E_PERM` is raised. `E_INVARG` is raised if object1 and object2 are the same object, if object1 is not connected, if object2 is not a player, or if object1 has no task queue to transfer.

 > Note: This calls the listening object's user_disconnected and user_connected verbs when appropriate.